Analysis | China’s Deposit-Hungry Banks Start to Get Fancy

 Together, structured deposits and certificates of deposit comprised only 2.4 percent of the deposit base of the Big Four last year, but as much as 8.8 percent for the mid-size ones, CGS-CIMB Securities analyst Michael Chang estimates.
 Two years ago, big banks had 2 percent of their deposits coming from such flighty (and more expensive) financing; mid-size banks’ reliance was 5.6 percent.

 Deposits matter more than ever now because of President Xi Jinping’s deleveraging campaign.
 As much as 96 percent of new credit in the first half of this year came from formal banking channels because of curbs on shadow lenders, Moody’s Xu estimates.
 Unless banks can finance loans with cheap and stable capital or deposits, their profitability will be under pressure.
-Bocom’s net interest margin has fallen steadily for the last three years.
+Bocom’s net interest margin has fallen steadily for the last three years, narrowing to as little as 1.8 percent on a trailing 12-month basis, according to a Bloomberg Opinion analysis of the lender’s second-quarter earnings released Thursday.

 In the past, whenever China slowed, investors would fret about banks’ nonperforming assets.
 As the country braces itself for a trade war, their liabilities may be a bigger worry.